oftc/oftc-web/Privacy_Policy.md

 * To contact you in relation to nickname and channel registrations with OFTC services.
 * To respond to a specific enquiry made via e-mail or the support system.
 * To analyze traffic for illegal and illegitimate activity (e.g. botnets, spam).
+* To scan connecting hosts for well-know vulnerabilities and open proxies.

 Your OFTC account is kept until you delete it, or it is deleted for inactivity.
 OFTC retains logs of IRC events for the purpose of debugging and restoration